acoppock/ri2/README.md

 1. Accommodation for arbitrary randomization schemes
 2. Accommodation for arbitrary (scalar) test statistics

-If you'd like to install the most current development release, use the following code:
+If you'd like to install the most current development release, you can do so using the `devtools` package.
+Since there's some `Rcpp` in `ri2`, you'll need some development tools as described on the [devtools page](https://www.rstudio.com/products/rpackages/devtools/).

+-   on a Mac, you have to first install Xcode (from the app store is easiest!)
+-   on Windows, install `Rtools` with `install.packages("Rtools")`.

+Then use the following code:

 ``` r
 install.packages("devtools")